jensepas/mso-ai-meta-description/readme.txt

 **Manual Installation (FTP):**

 1. Download the plugin zip file and unzip it.
-2. Using an FTP client, upload the `mso-meta-description` folder to the `/wp-content/plugins/` directory on your server.
+2. Using an FTP client, upload the `mso-ai-meta-description` folder to the `/wp-content/plugins/` directory on your server.
 3. Log in to your WordPress admin dashboard.
 4. Navigate to Plugins > Installed Plugins.
-5. Find "MSO Meta Description" and click "Activate".
+5. Find "MSO AI Meta Description" and click "Activate".

 **Configuration (Required for AI Features):**

-1. After activation, go to Settings > General in your WordPress admin menu.
+1. After activation, go to MSO AI Meta Description in your WordPress admin menu.
-2. Scroll down to the "MSO Meta Description" section (or find the dedicated MSO Meta Description settings page if moved in future versions).
-3. Enter your API keys for the AI services (Gemini, Mistral, OpenAI) you wish to use.
+2. Enter your API keys for the AI services (Gemini, Mistral, OpenAI, Anthropic ) you wish to use.
 API keys are **only** required if you want to use the AI generation feature.
-4. Select the desired AI models from the dropdown lists (models are loaded dynamically if the API key is valid).
+3. Select the desired AI models from the dropdown lists (models are loaded dynamically if the API key is valid).
-5. Click "Save Changes".
+4. Click "Save Changes".

+== Screenshots ==

+1. MSO AI Meta Description settings page

 == Frequently Asked Questions ==

 = Where are the plugin settings? =

-You can find the settings to enter API keys and select AI models under **Settings > General** in your WordPress admin dashboard.
-Look for the "MSO Meta Description" section.
+You can find the settings to enter API keys and select AI models under **MSO AI Meta Description** in your WordPress admin dashboard.

 = Do I need API keys to use this plugin? =

-No. You only need to provide API keys in the settings if you want to use the optional **AI-powered description generation** feature (Gemini, Mistral, ChatGPT).
+No. You only need to provide API keys in the settings if you want to use the optional **AI-powered description generation** feature (Gemini, Mistral, ChatGPT, Anthropic).
 You can still manually write and save meta descriptions without any API keys.

 = Which AI models can I use? =

-The plugin dynamically fetches compatible models from Gemini, Mistral, and OpenAI based on your API key.
-Popular default options include `gemini-2.0-flash`, `mistral-small-latest`, and `gpt-3.5-turbo`.
+The plugin is designed to work with models from Gemini, Mistral, OpenAI and Anthropic based on your API key.
+Popular default options include `gemini-2.0-flash`, `mistral-small-latest`, `gpt-3.5-turbo` and `claude-3-sonnet-20240229`.
 You can select your preferred available model in the plugin settings.

 = Will this conflict with my existing SEO plugin (Yoast, Rank Math, etc.)? =

 This plugin adds its meta description tag directly to the `wp_head` action hook with an early priority.
 If your existing SEO plugin *also* outputs a meta description tag, you might end up with duplicates in your HTML source code, which is bad for SEO.

 **Recommendation:** It's best practice to only have **one** plugin managing your meta descriptions.
-If you use MSO Meta Description, consider disabling the meta description feature in your other SEO plugin(s), or vice-versa.
+If you use MSO AI Meta Description, consider disabling the meta description feature in your other SEO plugin(s), or vice-versa.

 = How do I set the description for the homepage? =